richardvenneman/appsignal-docs/source/ruby/instrumentation/exception-handling.html.md

 The exception will be tracked by AppSignal like any other error, and it allows you to provide custom error handling and fallbacks.

-**Note:** This method only works when there is an AppSignal transaction active.
-Otherwise the error will be ignored.
-This is true in most automatically supported integrations and when using `Appsignal.monitor_transaction`.

 ```ruby
 require "yaml"
 Appsignal.monitor_transaction "process_action" do